stefanik12/evaluation-pipeline-2024/README.md

 For DevBench data, run `devbench/download_data.sh` from the root directory of this repository.

+For EWoK data, run `ewok/dl_and_filter.py` from the root directory of this repository.

 ## Evaluation
 This year, we provide different sets of evaluation tasks for different tracks.